Common Interview Question: Why Do You Want to Become Part of Our Team?

 “Your company offers several marketing packages that I believe will soon be on the forefront of modern marketing tactics.
 For example, your Web 2.0 marketing package integrates social media engines that I firmly believe may easily overtake Facebook and MySpace in the near future, leading me to believe that your company may experience considerable growth over the next 5 years – growth that I would love to be a part of.”

 Here you focused on the job, and you brought up something completely unique in your reasoning, showing that you truly researched the company beforehand and put thought into applying.
+To show the employer that you really do want to be part of their team, an answer that references the company on a deeper level is going to be the best way to impress them.

 Take Away Interview Tips